HGZdev/fake-quotes-creator/README.md

 # Fake Quotes Creator (Kreator Zmyślonych Cytatów)

 This is a (prank) tool for creating simple posters with fake quotes of famous people.

-It was designed in order to demonstrate concept of React.js controlled components.
+It was designed in order to demonstrate concept of React.js Controlled Components.
 In this case internal state of "FakeQuotesCreator" component acts as the "single source of truth" for other stateless components, including controlled form.

 **Technologies & tools used in this project:**
 - HTML5